 Presenting sponsor: Viva Pharmaceutical Inc.

 The Media Lab offers a wide range of programming, from animation to graphic design.
-For detailed information on classes currently being offered please view the 2018 Winter/Spring program information by clicking on the PDF link below.
-Media Lab offerings are on pages 14-18:
+For detailed information on classes currently being offered please view the 2019 Fall program information by clicking on the PDF link below.
+Media Lab offerings are on pages 13-15: RAC Fall 2019 Arts Line Up

 To register for programs visit Program Registration or call 604-276-4300.